 Beat was jack kerouac touring the American road in prose as fast and reckless as a V-8 Chevy.

-The Dharma BumsPenguin Books #ad - Penguin Books.
+The Dharma BumsPenguin Books #ad - The Dharma Bums #ad - Penguin Books.
 Penguin Books.
 The story focuses on two ebullient young americans--mountaineer, poet, and Ray Smith, innocent writer--whose quest for Truth leads them on a heroic odyssey, and Zen Buddhist Japhy Ryder, a zestful, from marathon parties and poetry jam sessions in San Francisco's Bohemia to solitude and mountain climbing in the High Sierras.

 On the RoadPenguin Books #ad - Written with a mixture of sad-eyed naiveté and wild ambition and imbued with Kerouac's love of America, and his sense of language as jazz, On the Road is the quintessential American vision of freedom and hope, his compassion for humanity, a book that changed American literature and changed anyone who has ever picked it up.